ryzheboka/hash_table/README.md

 ```
 Command: write key1,value
 Command: read key1
-Command: Answer: The value for the key "key1": "value"
+Answer: The value for the key "key1": "value"
 ```
-After using the hash_table, you need to delete it and exit all related processes by typing exit:
+After using the hash_table, you need to exit the clients and the server.
+To exit a client, type "exit" as command.
+Right now, exiting the server correctly isn't possible.
+Press ctrl+c to exit the server
 ```
 Command: exit
 Exiting client
-Exit server!
-./server 10
 ```

-### All provided commands
+### All provided commands for the client
 - read key
 - write key, value
 - delete key